functorz-tech/momen_doc/component/list.md

 ---
-description: Learn how to manage and showcase diverse data using Momen's List Component.
+description: >-
+  List: Generally used to showcase multiple items with consistent styling but varying data, often taken from a database.
+Examples include product categories, product lists, etc.
 ---

 # List